reidrac/swift-nbd-server/README.rst

 the container used as storage is marked as *locked* by adding metadata information to the container until the client disconnects and the container can be unlocked.

+The server implements the new version of the NBD protocol and nbd-client 3.1 or later is highly recommended.
+For older versions of the protocol (nbd-client <= 2.9.16), please use the swiftnbd 0.9.4.

 References:

 - OpenStack Object Storage: http://www.openstack.org/software/openstack-storage/